Custom Weighting Schemes

 The statistics can then be obtained by the subclass by simply calling the corresponding function of the xapian.Weight class.
 For eg:- The document frequency (Term frequency) of the term can be obtained by calling get_termfreq().
 For a full list of functions required to obtain various statistics, refer to the xapian/weight.h header file.

-Example:- Consider a simple weighting scheme such as a pseudo Tf-Idf weighting scheme which returns the document weight as the product of the within document frequency of the term and the inverse of the document frequency of the term (Inverse of the number of documents the term appears in).
+Example:- Consider a simple weighting scheme such as a pseudo Tf-Idf weighting scheme which returns the document weight as the product of the within document frequency of the term and the inverse of the term frequency of the term (one divided by the number of documents the term appears in).

 The implementation will be as follows: